PranavAnand587/Hangman-Game/README.md

 # Hangman-Game
 A Simple but fun Hangman game made with Python3

+This is how the Game looks like &rarr;
 ![This is how the Game looks like](/images/screenshot.png)

+The Game Over screen &rarr;
 ![Oh no!
 Game Over!!!](/images/gameover.png)

-#Usage
+# Usage

 1.To play the game you will have to install [Python](https://www.python.org/downloads/)

 2.After installing it go ahead and open your Command Prompt(for Windows)/Terminal(MacOS/Linux)
->To open your Command Prompt, Search `cmd` in your search bar
+>To open your Command Prompt, Search `cmd` in your search bar, for Windows

 ![Your Terminal](/images/shell.png)